 Faith City School has students from many diverse cultures and ethnic groups.
-Students at Faith City School are actively encouraged to celebrate their unique ethnic backgrounds and cultural diversity.
-All Faith City students are taught to treat each other with respect and to get along together regardless of which ethnic group they belong to.
+Students are actively encouraged to celebrate their unique ethnic backgrounds and cultural diversity.
+All students are taught to treat each other with respect and to get along together regardless of which ethnic group they belong to.

 Maori Culture and Language

-All children in all classes are having Te Reo lessons every week.
-Te Reo weekly lessons are run for the full school year.
+All students in all classes have Te Reo lessons every week.
+The lessons are run for the full school year.

-Our students really enjoy their Te Reo lessons.
+Our students really enjoy learning Te Reo.
 Lessons include learning the language as well as cultural lessons such as song and dance.
-Faith City School students are continuing to grow in their knowledge of the Maori Culture and their knowledge of Te Reo.
+Students are continuing to grow in their knowledge of the Maori Culture as well as their knowledge of Te Reo.
 Students are also encouraged to practice Te Reo in other curriculum areas during the school day.

-This is a fantastic programme where we match year seven students to new entrants with whom they will experience a buddy’ relationship for up to two years.
-The students are matched boy:boy, girl:girl, modelling on the traditional Maori concept of Tuakana/Taina.
+This is a fantastic programme where we match Year 7 students to New Entrants with whom they will experience a buddy relationship for up to two years.
+The students are matched boy:boy or girl:girl, modelling on the traditional Maori concept of Tuakana/Taina.

-Each of the senior students sits a ‘buddy license’ test which is used as an aid to explore issues around development of socialisation, trust, responsibility, balance with other relationships, commitment to an unequal relationship, and management of problems within the buddy relationship.
-Aspects of pre-parenting and Christian values in friendships with younger people than themselves are also explored.
+Senior students learn about issues around development of socialisation, trust, responsibility, balance with other relationships, commitment to an unequal relationship, and management of problems within the buddy relationship.
+Aspects Christian values in friendships with younger people than themselves are also explored.

 All the children involved in the programme are encouraged to regularly check in with their teachers or support staff in order to let them know how things are going, and to ensure that they all have assistance with any difficulties as they arise.

 Occasional buddy activities are also arranged within the school programme.
-These may include buddy reading or activities times, buddy lunches, joint activities as part of events such as ‘Wacky Wednesday’, the support of each other at cross country or other sports events, buddy art activities, exchange of notes/cards etc.
+These may include buddy reading or activities times, buddy lunches, joint activities as part of events such as ‘Wacky Wednesday’, cheering each other on at cross country or other sports events, buddy art activities, exchange of notes/cards etc.